Shropshire’s Essential Entertainment Guide

 Jorgie Porter stars in Fame The Musical at Alexandra Theatre, Birmingham, from Mon 19 to Sat 24 November; Theatre Severn, Shrewsbury, Mon 28 January - Sat 2 February; Regent Theatre, Stoke-on-Trent, Mon 15 - Sat 20 April; Malvern Theatres, Mon 9 - Sat 13 July

 Iconic film Fame has had many reincarnations since its release in 1980.
-It has been a TV series and spin-off series; there was a film remake in 2007 and the stage musical is currently celebrating its 30th Anniversary on tour – this week playing at the Alexandra Theatre in Birmingham.
+It has been a TV series and spin-off series; there was a film remake in 2007 and the stage musical is currently celebrating its 30th Anniversary on tour – this month playing at Regent Theatre, Stoke-on-Trent.

 The New York City High School for Performing Arts is brought to life by Morgan Large’s basic yet bold design, almost entirely dominated by an angular wall of headshots.
 Prema Mehta’s lighting features a handful of stunning states, with a standout moment being at the end of ‘In LA’ in Act Two.
 She also uses strip lighting frequently and effectively.
 The action is set across two levels with Director Nick Winston using all of the available playing space.
 His choreography is consistently excellent and the amount of content throughout the show, plus the execution by the talented cast, is quite exceptional.
 In the larger ensemble numbers, the performers could be more synchronised but they are still staggeringly good.
 Across the direction and design, the time setting is a little blurry.
 I was initially unsure whether the action had been moved to the present day, however some of the later dialogue clarifies that the class are graduating in 1984.
 This could have been made a little more prominent from the outset.